phiresky/masters-thesis/manuscript.md

-In recent years and with the advent of deep reinforcement learning, it has become possible to create artificial agents that solve fairly complex tasks in simulated environments as well as the real world, even when the path to the goal is difficult to identify and the reward is sparse.
+In recent years and with the advent of deep reinforcement learning, it has become possible to create artificial agents that solve fairly complex tasks in simulated environments as well as in the real world, even when the path to the goal is difficult to identify and the reward is sparse.
 Most of the research, however, is focused on a single agent interacting with a world, and giving the single agent as much power and flexibility as it needs to solve the task.
 Akin to animal swarms, which often consist of fairly simple and limited individuals,